petedomokos/The_Quadrants_Bar_Chart/README.md

 Its very important in dataviz that space is used effectively.
 In this implementation, the number of rows and columns will always be optimised according to two factors: (a) the number of charts, and (b) the aspect ratio of the display.

-In large datasets, like example 2, it is helpful for the user to zoom in (spreading fingers) and pan the data.
-(This will become more useful once drilling down is available).

 ## Technical Implementation

 As is standard, the data (currently mock) runs through a [D3 layout function](https://github.com/petedomokos/The_Quadrants_Bar_Chart/blob/master/src/quadrantsBarChart/quadrantsBarChartLayout.js) to prepare it for our D3 component.
 Note that the layout function